 In any case we highly recommend aiming for 3500-4000+ pounds for Cargo Capacity if you will be going full time in the rig – and don’t forget to take this into account as you find your tow vehicle if you are going with a towable.

 If you plan to just use it for weekend and vacation travel this won’t be as important, but for safety reasons, definitely something you want to keep in mind.
+Take note even if a rig has a lot of storage space it may not have a high cargo capacity – check those weights!

 If you do plan to add solar and a boondocking setup don’t forget to take into account how much the panels, batteries and generator will weigh.
 I told you it adds up fast!